JohnnyBlocks/SteamDeck/video_streaming_services.md

    ![screenshot](media/add_nonsteam_3.png)

 2. Click into the area that says '**Google Chrome**' (or '**Microsoft Edge**' depending on your choice) and change the name.
-    I am adding Disney Plus, so I changed the name to 'Disney+'
+    I am adding Disney Plus, so I changed the name to 'Disney+'.

 3. Ignore '**TARGET**' and '**START IN**' fields.